scalawithcats/scala-with-cats/src/pages/adt/structural-corecursion.md

 Structural corecursion is the opposite—more correctly, the dual—of structural recursion.
 Whereas structural recursion tells us how to take apart an algebraic data type, structural corecursion tells us how to build up, or construct, an algebraic data type.
-We can use structural corecursion whenever the output of a method or function is an algebraic data type.
+Whereas we can use structural recursion whenever the input of a method or function is an algebraic data type, we can use structural corecursion whenever the output of a method or function is an algebraic data type.

 <div class="callout callout-info">
 #### Duality in Functional Programming

-Duality means that there is some concept or structure that can be translated in a one-to-one fashion to some other concept or structure.
+Two concepts or structures are duals if one can be translated in a one-to-one fashion to the other.
-Duality is often indicated by attaching the co- prefix to a term.
-So corecursion is the dual of recursion, and sum types, also known as coproducts, are the dual of product types.

 Duality is one of the main themes of this book.
 By relating concepts as duals we can transfer knowledge from one domain to another.

+Duality is often indicated by attaching the co- prefix to one of the structures or concepts.
+For example, corecursion is the dual of recursion, and sum types, also known as coproducts, are the dual of product types.
 </div>